History and heritage

 11 July 2013 marks the 50th anniversary of the raid on Liliesleaf Farm - the day the South African police swooped on the hideout of key members of the African National Congress's struggle against apartheid.

-The interactive //hapo museum at Freedom Park outside Pretoria will serve as a place for South Africans to consolidate and preserve their freedom heritage in an all-encompassing and inclusive manner, Deputy President Kgalema Motlanthe said at the museum's opening on Monday.
+The interactive //hapo museum at Freedom Park outside Pretoria serves as a place for South Africans to consolidate and preserve their freedom heritage in an all-encompassing and inclusive manner.